 SAR: A Great Education For Volunteers

 I don't think I learned this much in college.
-At least, not as many truly useful skills as I've acquired or improved upon since joining a Search & Rescue team just under two years ago.
+At least, not as many truly useful skills as I've acquired or improved upon since joining a search and rescue team almost two years ago.
 And most of that education has been either free or at very low cost.

 My SAR trainings have included subjects and skills like:

-Team members also have access to a class on Wilderness First Aid at a reduced cost, a variety of advanced technical rescue skills, snow and ice skills, SnowCat operation, monthly mini-trainings on topics such as Alzheimers and Dimensia, Wildland Fire, and differentiating between human and animal bones.
+Team members also have access to a class on Wilderness First Aid at a reduced cost, a variety of advanced technical rescue skills, snow and ice skills, SnowCat operation, monthly mini-trainings on topics such as Alzheimer's and dementia, wildland fire, and differentiating between human and animal bones.
 We also have opportunities to participate in joint trainings with other organizations, such as local fire departments and the Forest Service for example.

 And then there are the state and national SAR conferences, offering a variety of workshops and field classes.
 For those of you in Arizona, our state SAR conference in Heber will be held September 18 - 20th at the Salvation Army’s Camp Ponderosa Ranch.
 Have you registered yet?
 If not, the information is on the Tonto Rim Search & Rescue Squad's website.
 And here's the most up-to-date class schedule.